Juthwara: Veneration

-Juthwara's feast day is 18 November, though A Devon And Cornwall Calendar gives 13 July and refers to other sources as giving 23 December.
+Juthwara's feast day is 28 November, though A Devon And Cornwall Calendar gives 13 July and refers to other sources as giving 23 December.

-Juthwara's translation is generally held to be 13 July, although one source gives 6 January.

 Juthwara's body was translated to Sherborne Abbey in the early eleventh century and her shrine remained a place of pilgrimage there until the Dissolution.

-An illustration of Juthwara's beheading appears in the Sherborne Missal.
+The Sherborne Missal (c.1400), contains a Mass for St Juthware for 13th July, the date of her translation, and an illustration of Juthwara's beheading.

 Juthwara is depicted in the Great East Window of Sherborne Abbey, and on a number of altar screens in Devon, in company with her sister Sidwell.
 Her traditional emblem is a round soft cheese and/or a sword.
 She is depicted as a cephalophore in a late medieval statue in Guizeny, in Brittany.